The Advantages of Being Ordinary: Why Standard Sized Water Filters Are Best

 Below are some examples of standard-sized cartridges that will fit all standard-sized filtration units, countertop filters, undersink filters, reverse osmosis units, add-on filters, and even garden hose filters.

 For an idea of the cartridge choices you get when you stick with a standard size, take a look at the cartridge offerings in 9.75 X 2.5 on this site:

-Standard cartridges come in two general style–radial and axial.
+Standard cartridges come in two general styles–radial and axial.
 These can be interchanged.
 In other words, if you purchase a water filter with a standard sized axial cartridge, you can replace it with a radial cartridge.
 The pictures below will explain.The standard filter shown above is a “radial style” cartridge.
 This means that water to be filtered passes through the outside wall of the filter cartridge and works its way into the core.
 The cartridge, therefore, has a very large filtering surface.
 There are also many “axial style” cartridges that fit in standard housings as well.
 These interchange with radial filters and no modification of the housing is needed.
 Axials work differently.
 Rather than flowing through the side of the cartridge to the center, with axials water enters one end of the cartridge and flows the entire length of the cartridge to exit the other end.
 Cartridges of this type are often called “media” cartridges, since they use granular filter media.
-Most specialty cartridges (fluoride, nitrates, arsenic, etc.) fall in this category.
-Granular carbon cartridges as well are almost always axials.
+Most specialty cartridges (fluoride, iron, nitrates, arsenic, etc.) fall in this category.
+Granular carbon “taste/odor” cartridges as well are almost always axials.

 The filters shown above are all standard drinking water size.
 Standard sizes also exist for larger units for higher flow or “whole house” applications..
 Here are the common ones:

 Size 3: 4.5″ X 9.75″